littlehorse-enterprises/littlehorse/sdk-python/examples/interruption/README.md

-## Running InterruptHandlerExample
+## Running a Interrupt Handler

 This example shows how to interrupt a workflow execution.
-You need to register and interrupt handler with thread.registerInterruptHandler.
+You need to register an external event at LH Server.

 In this example the parent thread sleeps 30 sec, we can interrupt it while it's sleeping, and it creates a child thread.
 When an interruption is received the workflow executes the task: